wiseman-timelord/AiCherryTree/README.md

      - Users can quickly retrieve information by navigating the tree or using search functions.
      - The AI can analyze the data to provide insights, trends, or recommendations.
 ```
+- later conversion into a program for doing the same thing, but to documents `LightPebb1e`, with more editing features and complexity, but for a linear document.

 ## Disclaimer:
 - Wiseman-Timelord does not consent to, authorize and/or empower any given documents created by other individuals using LightSt0ne, nay, for other individuals, authorise and empowere, their own works, for whatever, authority and powers, they have.